Civilian-dev/assemble/README.md

 It would be nice to have a solution that avoids override casting, because there's a potential for it to return a different type at run time, which could cause false positive type checks.

+**Input shouldn't allow extra props**

+The `Input` type on `assemble` extends the `Props` type, but it should be more of an alias than an extension.
+The reason it's defined as a new type instead of just using `Props` is to tighten the return type by assigning whatever props are given as known literals instead of conditionals.
+The problem is that by extending, the `Input` type allows more props to be given than exist in `Props`.

+The type hinting works well to suggest input props, but there should be a type error when giving props that aren't defined in `Props`.
+That would ease maintenance of compositions by making it obvious when props are given that are no longer required by its functions.

 **Does not infer mutable props**